openid/OpenYOLO-Spec/android/save.md

 This intent is dispatched by the client using [startActivityForResult][android-start-activity-for-result].

-An example save request could be constructed and dispatched as follows:
+An example save request could be created and dispatched as follows:

 ```java
 CredentialSaveRequest request = CredentialSaveRequest.newBuilder()